dkallen78/Mathemagicus-Version-3.0/README.md

 Included as of now (2019/07/29) are the .html, .js, .css, and assett files.
 I'm going to upload a .rar later.

-### Up next: levelling up.
+### Up next: Boss monsters and what they do.

-Now that I've got the start of the Mages' Guild I need to make it better.
-Everything works but the code is crap.
-I want to clean it up and add in the Multiplication and Division challenges.
-I don't even know how I'm going to do the spells now.
-Everything is so ugly I just don't know.
+Now that I have the key mechanic to open up access to more types of problems I want to start figuring out how to handle the boss monsters from the previous version.
+It's a mechanic I love, but in the previous version, they were used to award things like new dungeons being opened and new spells and things like that.
+Now that I'm handling some of that differently, I need to figure out what the boss' do.
+One problem is that all monsters have 2hp now.
+There's no point in awarding more damage after a certain point like I did before.

+So, what do the players get for beating a boss?

 ### Notes to self:

 Work on the hints

+Improve the division challenge

+## 2019.08.13

+### Update

+I put in the functionality to open up new catacombs.
+The player has to complete an untimed challenge that's only available after passing a certain level.
+It's ugly code but I refactored some of it today.
+I know it can be improved, I just need to crunch it out and do it.

 ## 2019.08.12